vithaluntold/process/replit.md

-# EPI-Q - Process Mining Platform
+# EPI-Q - Enterprise Process Mining SaaS Platform

 ## Overview

 **EPI-Q: See Through Your Processes, Transform Your Business**

+**Enterprise-Grade Multi-Tenant SaaS Architecture**

 EPI-Q is a next-generation process intelligence platform that empowers organizations to see the invisible—the hidden patterns, inefficiencies, and opportunities buried deep within their business operations.
 Built for the modern enterprise, EPI-Q transforms raw operational data into actionable insights with surgical precision.